LearnChemE

 Overview:

-Your retention of material in this module will increase if you write down reasons for your answers to ConcepTests, questions in screencasts, and questions to answer before using interactive simulations, and you try to solve the example problems before watching the screencast solutions.
+Your retention of material in this module will increase if you write down reasons for your answers to ConcepTests and questions to answer before using the interactive simulation, and you try to solve the example problems before watching the screencast solutions.

 We suggest using the learning resources in the following order: